Roy Grounds: Career

+In 1938, Grounds ended the partnership with Mewton when he went to England to be with Betty Ramsay, the wife of a client, both returning 1939.

+Grounds had to restart his career, and in 1940-41 designed a series of unusually modern flat developments in the Toorak area.
+The unadorned Clendon, in Clendon Road Armadale, and the cream brick Moonbria in Mathoura Road, with its balustrades topped with Swedish blue tiles, were both 'minimum' studio flat developments, while Quamby and Clendon Corner were one bed flats.
+All shared similar, sometimes matching, tightly laid out kitchenttes and bathrooms, with fold down elements, simple but sturdy finishes, built-in cupboards and wardrobes, and in some cases furniture designed by Grounds was also used.

-During World War II he served in the Royal Australian Air Force (1942-45) as a Flight Lieutenant, performing works and camouflage duties.
+During World War II he served in the Royal Australian Air Force (1942—1945) as a Flight Lieutenant, performing works and camouflage duties.
 After the war, Grounds retired for a few years, returning in 1951 as a senior lecturer at the School of Architecture at Melbourne University.
 In 1953, he resumed his architectural practice and produced a series of houses, including his own, based on pure geometric shapes.
 The Leyser House was triangular, the Henty House was circular, and his own house was square, with a central circular courtyard.
 This theme was repeated in later projects, including the circular Round House in Hobart, and the square Master's Lodge at Ormond College.

 When Grounds, Frederick Romberg and Robin Boyd formed their partnership in 1953 all were well established in Victoria.
 Each brought substantial work to the practice, which they usually worked on separately, and the firm became very successful.